jrb-s2c-github/atomika/README.md

 6. test that user can ‘sudo ls /root’ without having to enter password

 ### Copy key from server where ansible commands are ran from:
 1. Create public and private keys for user vmadmin using the ssh-keygen command on Ansible server should the keys not yet exist.
+This private key is the one that should be referenced in the Ansible inventory file.
 2.	sudo ssh-copy-id -i ./vmadmin_key.pub vmadmin@192.168.68.109
 3.	test access: sudo ssh vmadmin@192.168.68.109 -i ./vmadmin_key